softwaremill/supler/README.md

 ))
 ````

+Actions can result not only in modified objects, but also return some custom data (JSON) to the client.
+You can either
+return both an object and custom data using `ActionResult(obj, Some(jvalue))`, or only custom data using
+`ActionResult.custom(jvalue)`.
+Depending on the variant, when the JSON is generated, the custom data will be next
+to the form data, or will replace the whole generated JSON.

 To implement some operations on subforms, such as removing a subform element, or moving the elements around, it is
 needed to have access to the parent object.
 This is possible by using `parentAction`s.
 The subform is in such case
 parametrised by the action (so it can be reused in different contexts), which is provided in the parent form: